Skip to main content

 The playbook creates a certificate request for the above configured MQTT Hostname (SNI) based in the DNS-01 Challenge.
 Details about that can be found here

-Finally this certificate and the needed key are stored and after that, pushed to the SSL Section of the APISIX Installation.
+Finally, the certificate and the required key are stored and then pushed to the SSL section of the APISIX installation.

 To run the playbook simply execute the following command: